hperez1/courseraLab/README.md

 # courseraLab
-Making a repository for the coursera atumation with python course lab.
+Making a repository for the coursera automation with python course lab.